ABOUT S&I CONSULTANCY

 China: Chengtou Containerised Waste Transfer System, Shanghai (2006), for an International Waste Management Company: Harold Insley was the Waste Management Specialist for the design of a waste transfer system in Shanghai including two waste transfer stations and the waste reception area at the Laogang Landfill.
 The system is designed to manage more than 8,000 tonnes of waste daily, and is one of the largest waste transfer facilities in the world.

-Hong Kong: Study on the Extension of Operation of Island East Transfer Station (2004-05), for Hong Kong Government: Harold Insley was the Contracts Specialist for the preliminary study of the extension of operation of IETS.
+Hong Kong: Study on the Extension of Operation of Island East Transfer Station (2004 to 2005), for Hong Kong Government: Harold Insley was the Contracts Specialist for the preliminary study of the extension of operation of IETS.
 Responsible for recommending type and duration of follow-on contract, together with suggestions for improvements to the existing DBO contract.

-Hong Kong: Review of Procurement and Institutional Framework for Waste Management Facilities (2003-05), for Hong Kong Government: Harold Insley was the Project Manager for evaluation of existing methods of procuring waste management infrastructure and services.
+Hong Kong: Review of Procurement and Institutional Framework for Waste Management Facilities (2003 to 2005), for Hong Kong Government: Harold Insley was the Project Manager for evaluation of existing methods of procuring waste management infrastructure and services.
 Existing procurement based primarily on DBO contract arrangements.

-Hong Kong: Extension of Existing Landfills and Identification of Potential New Waste Disposal Sites (2000-03), for Hong Kong Government: Harold Insley was the Project Manager of a multi-disciplinary study investigating possible extensions to existing strategic landfills and identification of new sites for waste disposal, including possible artificial islands in SAR waters.
+Hong Kong: Extension of Existing Landfills and Identification of Potential New Waste Disposal Sites (2000 to 2003), for Hong Kong Government: Harold Insley was the Project Manager of a multi-disciplinary study investigating possible extensions to existing strategic landfills and identification of new sites for waste disposal, including possible artificial islands in SAR waters.

-Hong Kong: 132kV Power Supply Sham Tseng to Lantau (1998-02), for Power Company: Harold Insley was the Team Leader for the procurement strategy for cable installation under busy marine traffic area between Sham Tseng and Ma Wan by Horizontal Directional Drilling, including risk review & tender documents (Value HK$350 million).
+Hong Kong: 132kV Power Supply Sham Tseng to Lantau (1998 to 2002), for Power Company: Harold Insley was the Team Leader for the procurement strategy for cable installation under busy marine traffic area between Sham Tseng and Ma Wan by Horizontal Directional Drilling, including risk review & tender documents.

 Hong Kong: Kai Tak Pilot C&D Materials Recycling Facility Study (2001), for Hong Kong Government: Harold Insley was the Procurement Specialist drafting engineering and environmental requirements for tender and land lease document.

-Hong Kong: North West New Territories Refuse Transfer Station (2000-01), for International Waste Management Company: Harold Insley was the Project Manager responsible for the independent checking of contractor’s design, construction and commissioning of refuse transfer facility.
+Hong Kong: North West New Territories Refuse Transfer Station (2000 to 2001), for International Waste Management Company: Harold Insley was the Project Manager responsible for the independent checking of contractor’s design, construction and commissioning of refuse transfer facility.
 Certification of design, construction and operational capability of transfer station serving Yuen Long area and delivering containerised waste by road to the WENT Landfill.

-Hong Kong: Kwai Chung Public Filling Barging Point Study (2000-01), for Hong Kong Government: Harold Insley was the Project Manager and Environmental Engineer for Environmental Impact Assessment, Traffic Impact Assessment and preliminary design, for proposed public filling barging point on urban site adjacent to Rambler Channel, including Environmental, Monitoring and Audit requirements.
+Hong Kong: Kwai Chung Public Filling Barging Point Study (2000 to 2001), for Hong Kong Government: Harold Insley was the Project Manager and Environmental Engineer for Environmental Impact Assessment, Traffic Impact Assessment and preliminary design, for proposed public filling barging point on urban site adjacent to Rambler Channel, including Environmental, Monitoring and Audit requirements.